wels222/capstone/attendance/README.md

 - **Absent**: No Time In record for the day

 ## 🏢 Department List (17 Total)
-1. Mayor's Office
+1. Office of the Municipal Mayor
-2. Vice Mayor's Office
+2. Office of the Municipal Vice Mayor
-3. SB Office
+3. Office of the Sangguiniang Bayan
-4. Accounting
+4. Office of the Municipal Administrator
-5. Budget
+5. Office of the Municipal Engineer
-6. Treasury
+6. Office of the MPDC
-7. Assessor
+7. Office of the Municipal Budget Officer
-8. Engineering
+8. Office of the Municipal Assessor
-9. Planning & Development
+9. Office of the Municipal Accountant
-10. HR
+10. Office of the Municipal Civil Registrar
-11. Civil Registrar
+11. Office of the Municipal Treasurer
-12. MSWDO
+12. Office of the Municipal Social Welfare and Development Officer
-13. MHO
+13. Office of the Municipal Health Officer
-14. Agriculture
+14. Office of the Municipal Agriculturist
-15. Tourism
+15. Office of the MDRRMO
-16. Market
+16. Office of the Municipal Legal Officer
-17. General Services
+17. Office of the Municipal General Services Officer

 ## 🎨 Design Features
 - Modern gradient UI (Purple theme)